Trump hints of imminent news on Americans detained in N.Korea - Journal du Cameroun

 – Detente –

-Tensions between North Korea and its neighbors as well as the US spiked last year over the Pyongyang’s testing of atomic weapons and long-range missiles, including some capable of reaching the US mainland.
+Tensions between North Korea and its neigbors as well as the US spiked last year over the Pyongyang’s testing of atomic weapons and long-range missiles, including some capable of reaching the US mainland.

 But a spectacular detente in recent months, with a summit approaching between Trump and Kim, and the prospect of denuclearization, have fed hopes of a historic turning point in the region.